natix-x/Telco-Customer-Churn-Prediction/README.md

 2. Display confusion matrix.
 3. Roc auc score.

-## Support vector classifier (SVC)

-As being not fully satisfied with received evaluation I also chose SVC and did GridSearchCV

 ## Solve class imbalance

-1. Use BorderlineSMOTE as method of over-sampling in imbalanced dataset
+1. Use ADASYN as method of dealing with class imbalance
-2. Train GBC & SVC and evaluate them
+2. Train GBC and evaluate it.
+3. Repeat two upper actions but use BorderlineSMOTE instead

 ## Results and conclusions